-As an educator, I am passionate about teacher training with respect to string pedagogy and teaching young students.
-In postsecondary classroom settings, I strive to instil this passion in my students so that they feel driven to pursue excellence in their own teaching, regardless of the situation or setting.
-I believe that it is essential that all postsecondary music students (performance or education) develop an understanding of how to teach technical/musical concepts in appropriate and meaningful ways, while preparing to face the realities of the teaching profession.
+I am passionate about music education, violin pedagogy, and in particular, teacher education, and I hope to leave a lasting influence on the next generation of musicians and music educators.
+In postsecondary classroom/studio settings, I encourage students to pursue excellence in their own teaching, regardless of the situation or setting.
+I believe that all students pursuing a music degree should be exposed to a variety of pedagogical lenses and methodologies in order to successfully teach young beginning students, either within the school system, through private instruction, or through community music programs.
 I present pedagogical concepts in a holistic manner, where students are introduced to a wide variety of musical experiences: critical thinking, creativity, skill development, problem solving, applied activities, and arts advocacy.
-I firmly believe in an interactive setting, where students feel comfortable to think critically, ask questions, learn from their peers, and actively pursue a deeper understanding of the given curricular content.
-This is encouraged through small group conversations, larger group interactions, and opportunities for students to present their understanding of materials to their peers through videos and in-class demonstrations/rehearsals, and YouTube listening/watching assignments.
-As a result, students are able to transfer the knowledge acquired in the classroom to other disciplines, practice engaging in various life skills, and acquire effective practice strategies and communication tools that can be implemented in the future in a variety of settings.
-Within a nonjudgmental classroom atmosphere, students embrace their personal learning style, feel respected as both musicians and scholars, and process constructive feedback/evaluation in a healthy manner.
+I firmly believe in an interactive setting, where students feel comfortable to ask questions and learn from their peers through immediate feedback.
+This effective means of learning is encouraged through performance opportunities, small and large group collaborations, hands-on teaching experiences, and various video (e.g., YouTube) listening/watching assignments.
+As a result, students are able to transfer the knowledge acquired in the classroom and studio to other disciplines, and acquire effective practice strategies and communication tools that can be implemented in the future in a variety of settings.
+Within a nonjudgmental classroom/studio atmosphere, students embrace their personal learning styles, feel respected as both musicians and scholars, and process performance and pedagogical feedback in an effective manner.